windy-li/mallocli.github.io/data-structures/treap.md

 }

 Node insert(Node node, int key) {
-    // If root is null, create a new node and return it if (node == null) {
+    if (node == null) {
         return new Node(key);
     }
     if (key < node.key) {
         node.left = insert(node.left, key);

-        // Fix heap property if it is violated if (node.left.priority > node.priority) {
+        if (node.left.priority > node.priority) {
             node = rightRotate(node);
         }
     } else {
         node.right = insert(node.right, key);

-        // Fix heap property if it is violated if (node.right.priority > node.priority) {
+        if (node.right.priority > node.priority) {
             node = leftRotate(node);
         }
     }
     return node;
 }
 ```